 Gluten-free french fried onions are an even better tasting homemade recipe with a crispy, easy coating made in minutes.
-Now you never have live without the French’s Onions topping on green bean casserole again!
+Now you never have to live without the French’s Onions topping on from-scratch gluten-free green bean casserole again!

-I’m going to be honest, I did not have high expectations when attempting this recipe.
+I’m going to be honest, I did not have high expectations when attempting a gluten-free fried onions recipe.
 I imagined a messy, complicated process with disappointing results.

 Seriously.
 I could not have been more wrong.
-Gluten-free french fried onions are not only simple to throw together, but the end result absolutely blew me away.
+From-scratch gluten-free french fried onions are not only simple to throw together, but the end result absolutely blew me away.

 Picture those crispy haystack onion straws that are impossible to stop snacking on.
 Not only could I not stop stealing bites, but everyone in the family wouldn’t stop eating them.
 I had to make another batch so I would have enough for the Thanksgiving gluten-free green bean casserole!